Kamayan

 A beach boodle fight in Baler, Aurora.

 Men of the 2nd Mechanized Infantry Brigade of the Philippine Army are joined by civilians in a boodle fight.

-Kamayan is a Filipino cultural term for the various occasions or contexts in which pagkakamay (Tagalog: "[eating] with the hands") is practiced, including as part of communal feasting (called salu-salo in Tagalog).
-Such feasts traditionally served the food on large leaves such as banana or breadfruit spread on a table, with the diners eating from their own plates.
-The practice is also known as kinamot or kinamut in Visayan languages.
+Kamayan is a Filipino cultural term for the various occasions or contexts in which pagkakamay (Tagalog: "[eating] with the hands") is practiced.
+Eating with hands is also known as kinamot or kinamut in Visayan languages.

-While eating with the hands started out as a common folkway before the arrival of European colonizers, its cultural significance has become elevated in the Philippines' postcolonial culture, since the practice had been discouraged by the Philippines' Spanish and American colonizers who instead encouraged the use of spoons and forks.
+While eating with the hands started out as a common practice before the arrival of European colonizers, its cultural significance has become elevated in the Philippines' postcolonial culture, since the practice had been discouraged by the Philippines' Spanish and American colonizers who instead encouraged the use of spoons and forks.

+While kamayan or pagkakamay can be an ordinary everyday activity for many in their own homes, it may also be part of communal feasting (called salu-salo in Tagalog).
+Such feasts traditionally served the food on platters laid on large leaves, such as banana or breadfruit, spread on a table, with the diners eating with their hands from their own plates.

-A separate tradition which involves eating with the hands straight off the table is the boodle fight, a tradition of the Armed Forces of the Philippines originally practiced by Philippine Military Academy cadets, and drawn from a similar tradition at the United States Military Academy West Point.
+A separate tradition which involves the food being served directly on large leaves spread on a table and the diners eating with the hands without plates or utensils straight off the leaves and sitting or (more authentically) standing side by side is the boodle fight, a tradition of the Armed Forces of the Philippines originally practiced by Philippine Military Academy cadets, and named for military slang from the United States Military Academy West Point.
 The intent is to build military camaraderie by getting military personnel to enjoy the same food together, regardless of rank.

-Among restaurants outside of the Philippines, however, the term "boodle fight" has often been erroneously conflated with kamayan and salu-salo, and the terms tend to be wrongly used synonymously when marketing the Filipino food experience.
+Among restaurants both inside and outside of the Philippines, the concept of "boodle fight" has often been erroneously conflated with kamayan and salu-salo, and the latter terms tend to be wrongly used synonymously when marketing the Filipino food experience.
+In commercial contexts, the term "Kamayan feasts" tends to be used for boodle fights in practice.
+While all boodle fights are kamayan, not all boodle fights need be a salu-salo (particularly with respect to its military and not pre-colonial origins), not all salu-salo feasts are kamayan, and not all kamayan eating is part of salu-salo celebrations.

 Etymology

 The Tagalog term kamayan is formed from the root word kamay and the noun-forming suffix "-an" which indicates "collectivity, object, place, and instrument."
-Both pagkamay and kinamot mean "[eating] with the hands", from the root words kamay and kamot, both meaning "hands".
+Both pagkakamay and kinamot mean "[eating] with the hands", from the root words kamay and kamot, both meaning "hands".

 Meanwhile, salu-salo means "feast" or "banquet", a reduplication of salo, "to eat together" or "to share food".